maibennett/sta235/exampleSite/content/Project/_index.en.md

 ## Where to get data

+I encourage groups to work with existing datasets (see lists below), but, depending on the project, you could also collect your own data (e.g. survey experiments or small lab experiments).
+If you want to go down this route, please reach out the instruction team for further advice.

-You can use any data you want (as long as it can be shared with the instruction team), but you need to describe how and where you obtained it from.
+In terms of finding existing data, you can use any data you want (as long as it can be shared with the instruction team), but you need to describe how and where you obtained it from.
 Make sure your data is not *too* simple (e.g. too few variables, very small dataset), so you can run some interesting analysis on it.

 I'm also providing some resources here that can be useful if you don't know where to start: